Ian W. Toll: Career

-Early in his career, he was a political aide and speechwriter to U.S. Senator Paul Sarbanes and New York Lieutenant Governor Stan Lundine.
-Subsequently, Toll was an analyst at the Federal Reserve Bank of New York and an equity research analyst at three investment banks, covering communications, software, and e-commerce stocks.
+Early in his career, Toll was a political aide and speechwriter to U.S. Senator Paul Sarbanes and New York Lieutenant Governor Stan Lundine.
+Subsequently, he was an analyst at the Federal Reserve Bank of New York and an equity research analyst at three investment banks.

-Toll is the author of Six Frigates: The Epic History of the Founding of the US Navy.
+Toll is the author of Six Frigates: The Epic History of the Founding of the U.S. Navy.
 He authored The Pacific War Trilogy, a three-volume history of the war in the Pacific.
-The volumes include: Pacific Crucible: War at Sea in the Pacific, 1941-1942, which covers the first six months of the war beginning with the attack on Pearl Harbor and the war in the eastern Pacific with its climax at the Battle of Midway; The Conquering Tide: War in the Pacific Islands, 1942-1944., which covers the period from June 1942–June 1944, covering the war in the central and southern Pacific, beginning with the Solomon Islands campaign, the following campaigns in the Gilbert and Marshall Islands, and concluding with the Mariana and Palau Islands campaigns; the final volume, Twilight of the Gods: War in the Western Pacific, 1944-1945 covers the final months of the war from July 1944 to the surrender of Japan in September 1945, with the campaigns to retake the Philippines, the battle of Okinawa and the atomic bombings of Hiroshima and Nagasaki.
+The volumes include: Pacific Crucible: War at Sea in the Pacific, 1941–1942, which covers the first six months of the war beginning with the attack on Pearl Harbor and the war in the eastern Pacific with its climax at the Battle of Midway; The Conquering Tide: War in the Pacific Islands, 1942–1944, which covers the period from June 1942–June 1944, covering the war in the central and southern Pacific, beginning with the Solomon Islands campaign, the following campaigns in the Gilbert and Marshall Islands, and concluding with the Mariana and Palau Islands campaigns; the final volume, Twilight of the Gods: War in the Western Pacific, 1944–1945, covers the final months of the war from July 1944 to the surrender of Japan in September 1945, with the campaigns to retake the Philippines, the battle of Okinawa and the atomic bombings of Hiroshima and Nagasaki.

 Toll has also served as a juror for the National Endowment for the Humanities, a cultural ambassador for the U.S. State Department, and a lecturer at the Naval War College.

 Awards

 Six Frigates was the 2007 recipient of the Samuel Eliot Morison Award for Naval Literature and the William E. Colby Military Writers Award.

 Pacific Crucible received the Northern California Book Award for Nonfiction in 2012.
 The Conquering Tide was a New York Times bestseller and was selected as the best book of 2016 by Lionel Barber, editor of the Financial Times.
-Twilight of the Gods was a New York Times Bestseller in 2020.
+Twilight of the Gods was a New York Times bestseller in 2020.

 In 2019, Toll was awarded the Samuel Eliot Morison Award by the USS Constitution Museum.